CWSpear/goferfs-adapter-gcs/README.md

 [Gofer](https://github.com/cohesivelabs/goferfs) is a file abstraction library written in Node.
 It aims to have one consistent API for multiple different storage solutions, called Adapters.
 This is the Adapter for Google Cloud Storage.

+**Notice:** This is mostly working, just seeing a weird issue where you can't create files in the root bucket with service accounts, causing tests to fail.

 ## Getting Started